Is it the Baby Blues or Postpartum Depression?

 Treating Your Feelings

-While “baby blues” generally go away on their own, postpartum depression may require some help and postpartum psychosis definitely requires medical attention.
+While “baby blues” generally go away on their own, postpartum depression requires professional help and postpartum psychosis definitely requires medical attention.
 No matter your symptoms, they are treatable - the earlier you get help the easier they are to treat, and the quicker you will feel like yourself again.
 Not seeing your doctor may make symptoms more severe.

 - Give yourself a break